Stricken (song)

 "Stricken" is a song by the American heavy metal band Disturbed.
-The song was released on July 25, 2005, as the second single from their third studio album Ten Thousand Fists.
-"Stricken" was certified gold in the United States by the Recording Industry Association of America on August 18, 2008, for selling 500,000 copies.
+The song was released on July 25, 2005, as the second single from their third studio album, Ten Thousand Fists.
+The song was certified 3× platinum in the United States by the RIAA on March 6, 2025, for selling 3,000,000 copies.
+The single is also certified 2× platinum in Canada, platinum in both Australia and New Zealand, and silver in the United Kingdom.
 It is one of the first of Disturbed's songs to include a guitar solo.
-The song is featured in Guitar Hero III and Guitar Hero Live in addition to the Disturbed track pack in Guitar Hero 5.
-The song is also a part of the Rock Band downloadable content catalog.
-The song was also featured in the Project Gotham Racing 4.

 The musical video for the song was filmed in an abandoned hospital in which some scenes from the 1984 horror film A Nightmare on Elm Street were filmed.
 "Stricken" was used as official theme for WWE's PPV New Year's Revolution, in 2006.

 Music video

 The video for "Stricken" takes place in an abandoned asylum.
 There are two women in the video.
 A man has an affair with both of them.
 As a result, the man's original girlfriend is shown upset and screaming.
-The other woman is shown going after the man.
+The other woman is shown having sexual intercourse with the man.
 The man, on the other hand, does not show emotion to the very end, with hands on his face.
 All the while, Disturbed is shown playing, in the background, and random objects are either dropped or thrown.